vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing.md

 turn, configure the reverse proxy to reflect the desired state.
 In the case of proxies such as nginx, this will amount to the controller writing a collection of nginx configuration files, and reloading the nginx service.
-Alternatively, with more modern proxies (eg. Envoy managed by the Contour Controller), upstreams and other configurations may be manipulated with an API, and thus do not require reloads.
+Alternatively, with more modern proxies (e.g. Envoy managed by the Contour Controller), upstreams and other configurations may be manipulated with an API, and thus do not require reloads.
 This functionality is advantageous as it will not disrupt any in-flight connections.